EmpiresMod/CommunityScripts/CodingStandards.md

 Basic Coding Standard
 ==================

-This document compromises of what should be considerfed the standard coding elements that are required to ensure a high level of readability and technical interoperability.
+This document comprises of what should be considerfed the standard coding elements that are required to ensure a high level of readability and technical interoperability.